Jonathan India Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.
+- The Rockies' 5.43 team ERA ranks 29th among all league pitching staffs.

-- The Rockies' 5.44 team ERA ranks 29th across all MLB pitching staffs.
+- Rockies pitchers combine to surrender the second-most home runs in baseball (105 total, 1.4 per game).

-- Rockies pitchers combine to allow 102 total home runs at a rate of 1.4 per game (third-most in the league).
+- Davis will make his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.